Omikhleia/resilient.sile/README.md

 - [Pie charts](https://github.com/Omikhleia/piecharts.sile) (support for pie charts)
 - [Code syntax highlighting](https://github.com/Omikhleia/highlighter.sile)

-When used with this collection, the Markdown packages and the fancy table of contents are leveraged with additional capabilities.
+When used with this collection, the Markdown/Djot packages are leveraged with additional capabilities.

 ## Historical note